Neil Young - Harvest

 Did we say a burst of spontaneity and an unplanned coincidence?

-So this album would probably have sounded completely different, had it not been for the strong back pains Neil Young had at the time, that caused him to give up his electric guitar, sit on the stool and concoct songs for an acoustic show.
+So this album would probably have sounded completely different, had it not been for the strong back pains Neil Young had at the time, which caused him to give up his electric guitar, sit on the stool and concoct songs for an acoustic show.

 Thus, in the midst of the acoustic tour, in early February 1971, Neil Young arrived to Nashville, Tennessee, the ultimate Country music capital, to be a guest on the Johnny Cash Show.

 That weekend Young met producer Elliot Mazer, who worked with Bob Dylan and others.
 Mazer just opened "Quadrafonic Sound Studios" at the time, and invited Young to dinner on Saturday, February 6, 1971, in an attempt to persuade him to record in his new studio.
 The spontaneous Neil Young was convinced and arrived at the studio that same evening.
-Young, who really liked the the studio players "Area Code 615", wanted to work with them on the new songs he wrote especially for the acoustic tour.
+Young, who really liked the studio players "Area Code 615", wanted to work with them on the new songs he wrote especially for the acoustic tour.
 The first versions of which can be found on the album "Live at Massey Hall 1971".
 All that Young asked of Mazer so he can start the recordings was a drummer, a bass player and a pedal steel guitar player.

 Since most of the musicians were occupied in live shows that evening, Mazer had to "scratch" three musicians who became Young's backing band - "The Stray Gators".
 Drummer Kenny Buttrey, bassist Tim Drummond (who is rumored to have just walked down the street before mazer dragged him to the studio) and guitarist Ben Keith.